walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * commands : A String or Array of strings - each string is a command to be executed.
- * sender: The player or server on whose behalf the commands should be executed.
+ * sender: (optional) The player on whose behalf the commands should be executed.
+If not specified the commands will be executed as the server console user.

 #### Examples